Instead of throwing away your bed pillows when they feel flat and look gross, wash them instead to see if they can look good as new.

-Make sure to remove the pillow cases and pillow covers before washing
+Make sure to remove the pillow cases and pillow covers before washing.

-If your pillow has a hole in it, make sure to sew it completely shut before washing else the hole will likely get bigger and your washer or dryer will be filled with pillow guts.
+If your pillow has a hole in it, make sure to sew it completely shut before washing else the hole will likely get bigger and your washer or dryer will be filled with pillow stuffing.

 Two at a Time